Graduate Certificate in Planning Studies

 Application to the Graduate Certificate Program in Planning Studies program proceeds through two channels.
-Some materials are submitted to the Graduate Division, which reviews all graduate study applications and sends those meeting basic criteria to the appropriate academic units.
-Once the Urban and Regional Planning Department receives the official documents from the Graduate Division, it supplements them with additional information provided by the applicant.
-When the application file is complete, the admissions committee will review the application.
+A portion of the application material is submitted to the Office of Graduate Education, which reviews all graduate study applications and sends those meeting basic criteria to the Urban and Regional Planning Department.
+The applicant then sends the remaining application material to firstname.lastname@example.org or uploads it onto the Supplemental Uploader.

 Please reference the Graduate Admissions Application General Information and Instructions for more detailed directions, especially if you are an international student, as you will need visa documents (I20 form for F1 student visa).

-To apply for admission, a student must be a current graduate student at the University of Hawai’i at Manoa, and must submit the application form directly to the Graduate Division:
+To apply for admission, a student must first submit an online application to the Office of Graduate Education.

 Current UHM Graduate Students